 Don Porter was born in Madison, SD.
 He was practicing in Chamberlain when Warren May needed a partner, and so Don and his family moved to Pierre.
 Don had a sly grin and a way about him which endeared him to those he met.
 On January 1, 1977, Don was appointed to the South Dakota Supreme Court and on March 15, 1979, President Carter nominated him to U.S. District Court.
 He served on the federal bench here in Pierre until his death, serving as chief judge from 1985 to 1991.

 Tom Adam came to Pierre from the USD law school in the early 60’s.
 Tom was very politically attuned.
 He was very proud to represent the South Dakota Bankers Association for almost 40 years.
 As one of our great lawyers in Pierre, SD, he developed an office practice which cast far and wide, helping farmers and ranchers meet their needs.
-Tom now lives in Sioux Falls and we miss his daily visits to the office.
+Tom passed away on October 5th, 2019 at the age of 84.

 Dave Gerdes grew up in Lemmon, SD and in 1968, after law school at USD chose May, Porter and Adam over the Burroughs Typewriter Company.
 Dave was a skilled litigator with over 70 jury trials to his credit.
 Dave also represented our state’s utility companies before the legislature and the Public Utilities Commission.
 He was President of the State Bar and served in the Jackrabbit Bar Association and in the Lawyer Pilot Association.
 Dave and his wife Karen split time between their homes in Fort Pierre and Sarasota, Florida, and we fully enjoy his company from time to time when they’re in the area.